abadpablo/jLEDfish/README.md

 # jellyFish

 Welcome to the jellyFish repository!
-This repository contains an Eagle project to design and build a PCB board to use for optogenetic stimulation
+This repository contains an Eagle project to design and build a PCB board for optogenetic stimulation